pabrax/pabrax/README.md

 Hello!
 I'm Pablo, I'm a passionate developer in constant learning.

-I like working with Java and Javascript to create Backend applications.
+I like working with java & Javascript to create Backend applications and CLI applications.

-I want to expand my technology stack with the following technologies:
+I am currently expanding my stack with the following technologies:

-- Frontend Stack
+- HTML, CSS, JS
-- Go
+- Java web frameworks
 - Docker
 - Cloud services
+- Windows Server Environment

 ## skills

-- MySQL, PostgreSQL & MongoDB
+- MySQL, SQL Server & MongoDB
-- Using java with Spring and Quarkus to build backend applications
 - using javascript with NodeJS to create Web applications
+- I have used Java in the development of simple applications, I have implemented OOP concepts in larger projects to improve the structure and design of the code.
+- using powershell to create CLIs and automate tasks on Windows environments
 - Experience using GNU/Linux systems

 ## contact